-9. Related Party Disclosures (AS-18):
+11. Related Party Disclosures (AS-18):

-There are no related parties requiring disclosure under Accounting Standard 18 other than the Key Management Personnel.
-Since Mr. C. R. Mulky, Managing Director & Chief Executive Officer of the Bank is a single party under the category Key Management Personnel, no further details need to be disclosed in terms of RBI Circular dated 29th March, 2003.
+There are no related parties requiring disclosure under Accounting Standard 18 other than the Key Management Personnel .
+Since Mr. C. R. Mulky (upto 29.02.2020) and Mr. Vidyanand S.Karkera, Managing Director & Chief Executive Officer of the Bank is a single party under the category Key Management Personnel, no further details need to be disclosed in terms of RBI Circular dated 29th March, 2003.

-10. Operating Leases (AS-19):
+12. Operating Leases (AS-19):